AnjaliK-123/Uniswap-DApp/uniswap-contracts/README.md

 4. **Generate a line coverage report** to assess the quality of your tests.

+5. **Deploy the contracts** to a local Ethereum network.
+   - Use `npx hardhat node` to start a local Ethereum network.
+   - Use `npx hardhat run scripts/deploy.js --network localhost` to deploy the contracts.

 ## Additional Notes

 You may use any online resources for the project to aid in your learning and implementation.